When should I isolate my horse from the rest of the horses at the barn?

 This smaller barn has an isolation stall away from the main barn.
 Great for snotty noses, fevers, and new horses.

--the horse has returned from an equine hospital or breeding facility
+- Returned from a hospital or breeding facility

 When returning from a horse show, hospital, or breeding facility, it is advised to isolate all horses for two to four weeks.
 This is particularly difficult when some horses show most of the year.
 Again, your Veterinarian should be able to help your determine an appropriate length of time.